GarhomLee/LeetCode/README.md

 1262.
 Greatest Sum Divisible by Three
 1277.
 Count Square Submatrices with All Ones
 1289.
 Minimum Falling Path Sum II
-1339.
+1326.
+Minimum Number of Taps to Open to Water a Garden 1339.
 Maximum Product of Splitted Binary Tree
 1395.
 Count Number of Teams
 1444.
 Number of Ways of Cutting a Pizza